How Small Towns Can Use Social Media to Boost Tourism (Without Going Viral)

 How Often Small Towns Should Post on Social Media

 Pick a schedule you can stick to.
 Maybe that’s two posts a week.
-Or just one really good one.
 The key is consistency.
-Not perfection.

 If you have limited time: Focus on 1–2 platforms (Instagram + Facebook is plenty).
 Batch your content monthly.
 Use templates for recurring post types (e.g., “Throwback Thursday” or “Hidden Gem of the Week”).